denisadamchik/custom-openproject/README.md

-# Custom OpenProject installation with Docker Compose
+# Custom OpenProject installation with Docker

-## Install

 Clone this repository: